Christopher119/PP3-Averland-Adventures/README.md

 Possible future additions to the game may include:

 1. Most important feature would be a helper function used to make choices, to help eliminate repeated code.<br>
-    I feel this would be best accomplished with a function that takes in *args or *kwargs as an argument.
+    I feel this would be best accomplished with a function that takes in *args or *kwargs as an argument.<br>
     As of now I am uncertain how to implement it effectively.<br>

 2. A more randomised quest system.<br>